anvilproject/anvil-portal/content/guides/content/adding-publications.md

 ---
-title: "Adding a new publication"
+title: "Adding a New Publication"
 author: "Jonah Paten"
 description: "Instructions on how to create a new publication to AnVIL"
 ---

-# Adding a new publication
+# Adding a New Publication
 If you wrote a publication based on analysis from AnVIL or that has some impact for AnVIL, you can add it to the [Publications](/overview/publications) page.

 ### Overview
 All publications are stored in a single markdown file, and appear in two sections on the same page.
 By editing this file, you can add new publications, without having to create any new pages.

-### Editing publications
+### Editing Publications
 Open the markdown file at `content/home/publication-cloud.md`.
 This file should contain information for all the publications that are shown on the page.
 Add a new publication by copying in the following block right below the `publications` line, keeping the indent the same as the files below.
 Then, fill in the quotes as specified in the comments, and delete the comments to avoid repetition.